CLdelisle/SPH/README.md

-# Comparison of timing methods and frameworks
+# Python timing methods and frameworks

 ## [line_profiler](https://github.com/rkern/line_profiler)
 Provides line by line breakdown of time spent in a function